"You never change things by fighting the existing reality. To change something, build a new model that makes the existing model obsolete."

 — Buckminster Fuller

-The Church of Lucifer & Cult of the Lone Goat is a philosophy of radical self-determination for individuals pursuing psychological maturity through inner work, shadow work, and systematic self-mastery.
+The Core Concept: A philosophy of radical self-determination, structured to help individuals achieve psychological maturity through inner work, shadow work, and self-mastery.

 Sapere Aude.
 Dare to know.